Dzogchen Winter Dathun:

 Vajra Regent Osel Tendzin

 Dathun is the foundational retreat of the Vajradhatu sangha of Chogyam Trungpa Rinpoche.
-It is a month long immersion in the practice of Shine Lhakthong or mindfulness/awareness which forms the core for our mahamudra and Dzogchen path.
+It is a month long immersion in the practice of shamatha/vipashyana or mindfulness/awareness which forms the core for our mahamudra and Dzogchen path.
 In particular, it paves the way for entrance into the annutara yoga tantra.
-Without some kind of accomplishment of shine/lhakthong it is impossible to engage ngondro and the sadhana of Vajrayogini – which oare the core practices of Kagyu tantra.
+Without some kind of accomplishment of shamatha/vipashyana it is impossible to engage ngondro and the sadhana of Vajrayogini – which oare the core practices of Kagyu tantra.

 Dathun consists of 8 to 10 hours of group shine/lhakthong practice with oryoki meals.
 Group and private meditation instruction is offered regularly.
 Dzogchen Meditation Center is closed to the public during this retreat.

-The pre-requisite for this retreat is simply that applicants must practice at least two hours of shamatha-vipashyana meditation as per Trungpa Rinpoche's pith instructions each day as their personal practice.
+The pre-requisite for this retreat is simply that applicants must practice at least two hours of shamatha-vipashyana meditation as per Trungpa Rinpoche's pith instructions each day as their personal practice and the completion of the "Touch and Go" Introduction to practice at Dzogchen Meditation Center.

 Includes dormroom accommodation and meals